denniskuijs/openremote/docs/Markdown/4_research_decouple_data.md

 Based on the feedback from various team members, I've received several keypoints for further development.

   - Investigate the possibilities to mount the seperate `EBS` data volume to the existing `Docker` directory on the root volume instead of creating an new directory.
-  - Re-create the prototype in the existing CI/CD pipeline (`provision host`) including features such as automatic `create/mount` volume, `attach/detach` volume script, `CloudWatch` metrics and automate the `snapshot` creation process.
+  - Re-create the prototype in the existing CI/CD workflow (`provision host`) including features such as automatic `create/mount` volume, `attach/detach` volume script, `CloudWatch` metrics and automate the `snapshot` creation process.
   - Investigate the possibilities for `blue/green deployments` and multi-attach `EBS` data volumes.

 ## 5.3.
 Next Steps